Resistant convex clustering: How does the fusion penalty enhance resistantance?: Resistant Convex Clustering

-Because the squared error loss is sensitive to outliers, convex clustering often fails to identify the correct cluster memberships when the data are contaminated.
-In particular, if the $i$th observation is contaminated to take a value that is significantly different from other observations that belong to the same cluster, then the procedure will fail clustering the $i$th observation.
-To mitigate this issue, we propose to substitute the squared error loss in \eqref{eq:ccl} by a loss function that is robust against outliers.
-We focus on the Huber loss, formally defined as follows \citep{huber1964}:
+Because the squared error loss is sensitive to outliers, the least-squares convex clustering often fails to identify the correct cluster memberships when data are contaminated.
+Indeed, we have the following informal result indicating the least-squares convex clustering is not resistant to arbitrary data contamination, with its formal version presented in Section \ref{sec:analysis}. \begin{theorem}[Informal Statement] The least-squares convex clustering breaks down when there is only $1$ arbitrary bad data point. \end{theorem}

-The Huber loss is a mixture of the squared error loss when $|a|\leq \tau$, and the absolute error loss when $|a|> \tau$, where $\tau>0$ is referred to as the robustification parameter that controls the tradeoff between bias and robustness.
-For small value of $\tau$, the Huber loss gains robustness with the price of allowing the estimator to be bias.
+The above theorem states that if one single observation is adversarially contaminated to take an arbitrary value, then the least-squares convex clustering breaks down.
+To address this issue, we propose to substitute the squared error loss in \eqref{eq:ccl} by a loss function such that the resulting procedure is resistant to outliers.
+In Section \ref{sec:analysis}, we will show that the Huber loss combined with the fused group lasso penalty is resistant to outliers in terms of breakdown point analysis, where the Huber loss is formally defined as \citep{huber1964}: